juliapampus/DataspaceConnector/docs/pages/deployment/configuration.md

 ---

-If you want to setup the Dataspace Connector yourself, follow the instructions below.
+If you want to set up the Dataspace Connector yourself, follow the instructions below.
 If you encounter any problems, please have a look at the [FAQ](../faq.md).

 At first, clone the repository: